FIWARE/tutorials.Entity-Relationships/README.md

 >

-# Application Overview

-## Architecture
+# Architecture

 This application will only make use of one FIWARE component - the [Orion Context Broker](https://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker).
-Usage of the Orion Context Broker is sufficient for an application to qualify as “Powered by FIWARE”.
+Usage of the Orion Context Broker is sufficient for an application to qualify as *“Powered by FIWARE”*.

 Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 Therefore, the architecture will consist of two elements: